kobi/RecreationalRegex/README.md

-This solution contains many .Net regular expressions.
+This repository contains many .Net regular expressions.

 ## How to use?
 The solution contains NUnit test cases for all regular expressions - you should be able to run easily them in Visual Studio.
-Many tests write output to console - usually Matches or Captures.
-In NUnit, you can click on the "Text Output" tab to view this output.
+Many tests write output to console - usually Matches and Captures.

 ## .Net Regular Expressions: